Tuk-Tuk – a local transport option and one of the best transport options to travel the world

 Are You Ready to Travel the World?

 As you have read, there are a number of transport options to travel the world.
-I believe the best way is to mix and match your transportation to suit where you are and your budget.
-What are your thoughts, please comment following.
+I believe the best way is to mix and match your transportation to suit where you are going and your budget.
+It is great we have the luxury of being able to choose to mix and match transport options to travel the world.
+What are your thoughts?

 I love those tuk tuks Sharyn.
 Seeing one always reminds me of Bangkok.